Terminology for Bonding Solutions in Disposable Hygiene

 Elasticity: The ability of an object or material to resume its normal shape after being stretched or compressed.

 Elastomers: The term is a shortened merging of “elastic polymers” and describes any polymer with viscoelastic properties.
-Elastomers are often thermoset (requiring vulcanisation), though some are more thermoplastic than others.
-Elastomers are generally poor candidates for ultrasonic bonding.
-Instead, hot melt adhesives are used.
+Elastomers are often thermoset (requiring vulcanisation, like natural rubber for example), though some are more thermoplastic as for example the block copolymers used for adhesives.

 Ester: A chemical compound derived from an acid—whether organic or inorganic—in which the “acid” function has been reacted with an alcohol.
 Rosin esters are sometimes used as resins for the formulation of hot melt adhesives to give increased adhesive strength.
 They are esters of rosin acid, such as abietic acid.

-EVA: Ethylene-vinyl acetate—a copolymer obtained by polymerizing ethylene and vinyl acetate monomers.
+EVA: Ethylene-vinyl acetate—a copolymer obtained by polymerising ethylene and vinyl acetate monomers.
 An EVA-based hot melt is an adhesive formulated with EVA as the backbone polymer.

 Failure mode: The way that a bond between two substrates—created by an adhesive—can fail.
 Ideally, when a force is applied to separate the two materials, it is expected that one of the materials will fail, not the adhesive.
 This would be called “substrate failure.”
 When the substrate is particularly durable, the adhesive itself may break.
 This is called “cohesive failure.”
 And finally, if the applied force breaks the adhesive’s grip on the substrate, this is called “adhesive failure.”
 Adhesive failure may indicate the adhesive is not chosen correctly to adhere to the substrate.
 Bostik typically determines both adhesive performance and failure modes for adhesives.

-Fourier transform infrared spectroscopy (FTIR): A test used to identify certain types of bulk contamination, surface contamination, and selected raw material characteristics.
-Infrared spectroscopy is a non-destructive analytical technique using infrared radiation.
+Fourier transform infrared spectroscopy (FTIR): Infrared spectroscopy is a non-destructive analytical technique using infrared radiation.
 FTIR measures how the radiation is absorbed at various frequencies to determine the chemical composition of a sample.
 Fourier transform refers to the type of calculation used.
 This mathematical technique allows gathering more data faster, thus improving both signal to noise ratio and precision.
+FTIR is used to identify certain types of bulk contamination, surface contamination, and selected raw material characteristics.

 Hedonic note: One part of the adhesive odour test, along with intensity and evocation, hedonic note asks, “Is it pleasant or unpleasant?”

-Hot melt adhesive: An adhesive is a synthetic material used to assemble two or more components together, through the phenomenon of adhesion.
-Hot melt indicates it is a thermoplastic material, solid at room temperature.
-A hot melt adhesive is heated and applied in liquid form to adhere to the substrate.
+Hot melt adhesive: An adhesive is a material used to assemble two or more components together, through the phenomenon of adhesion.
+A Hot melt adhesive is a thermoplastic material, solid at room temperature that will be heated and applied in liquid form to adhere to the substrate.
 As it cools, also called setup, it gains its cohesion.
 This ensures the bond between two or more substrates.
 Hot melt adhesives are commonly used in disposable hygiene products in any area where materials must be bonded together.

 Hydrocarbon: An organic compound that is made only of hydrogen and carbon atoms (HYDROgen + CARBON).
 Hydrocarbons are often derived from petroleum or natural gas.

-Hydrocarbon resins: Resins obtained by polymerization of hydrocarbons.
+Hydrocarbon resins: Resins obtained by polymerisation of specific cuts of hydrocarbons obtained from petroleum feedstocks.
 Hydrocarbon resins can be divided into several categories with differing properties based on the type of hydrocarbons that are used.
 They can also be hydrogenated.
 Many types are useful in the formulation of adhesives.

 Hydrogenation: The process of adding hydrogen atoms to a molecule, converting double or triple bonds to single or double.
 This changes the molecule’s structure and properties.
 Hydrogenated molecules are also generally more stable.
 Hydrogenated resins in particular are also typically lighter in colour, which may be considered important for product aesthetics.